mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
-- Rising river levels today may lead to flooding.
+- High river levels today may lead to flooding.
 Flooding is possible from the afternoon of 18 December 2025 .
 Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
 Other locations that may be affected include Westbury and Lydney.
 We are closely monitoring the situation .
+Further rain is forecast overnight Saturday 20/12.
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 20 December 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - High river levels today may lead to flooding.